sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

 ### Have a Crack
 Now it's time for you to have a go at implementing iteration six on your own.

+### - Complete Code
+The complete code for iteration six can be found [here](../C/CaveEscape/src/cave_escape_6.cpp).

 ---
 # 7. Iteration Seven

-In iteration seven of Cave Escape, we're going to implement the logic to have more than one set of poles.
+In iteration seven of **Cave Escape**, we're going to implement the logic to have more than one set of poles.
 One set of poles is simply not challenging enough, and the overall change in logic to suit such functionality is quite minor.

 ## What to Expect